New Data: AI Is Already Being Embraced by Video Creators

 So, where do we go from here?

 It’s clear there’s a huge demand for AI video tools and an expectation this tech will increase both productivity and creativity.
 And while most people don’t expect (or want) AI to take over video production entirely, they are looking for greater accuracy and quality from their AI tools.
-Currently, generative AI isn’t fully meeting those expectations, which means there’s a lot of green space to build on.
+Take Kapwing's AI Video Generator for example.
+It's designed to help lighten the load for content creators by transforming scripts, articles, documents, and even three-word prompts into AI-powered videos.